MaayanLab/clustergrammer/README.md

 ```sidebar_icons```: This determines whether the sidebar will have icons for help, share, and screenshot.
 The default is true.

 ```max_allow_fs```: This sets the maximum allowed font-size.
 The default is set to 16px.

+Clustergrammer was developed by Nick Fernandez at Icahn School of Medicine at Mount Sinai.